Rivers of New Zealand: Uses

 Before colonisation, Māori frequently used the navigable rivers (waterways) for transportation.
 Waka (canoes) made of hollowed-out logs were the main mode of navigating rivers.
 During the early European settler years, coastal shipping was one of the main methods of transportation.
-There are 1609 km of navigable inland waterways; however these are no longer significant transport routes.
+There are 1609 km of navigable inland waterways which are no longer significant transport routes.

 Rivers are used for commercial tourism and recreation activities such as rafting, canoeing, kayaking and jet-boating.
 Bungy jumping, pioneered as a commercial venture by a New Zealand innovator, is often done above some of the more scenic rivers.

 Over half of the electricity generated in New Zealand is hydroelectric power.
 Hydroelectric power stations have been constructed on many rivers, some of which dam the river completely while others channel a portion of the water through the power station.
 Some of the large hydroelectric power schemes in both North Island and South Island use a system of canals to move water between catchments in order to maximise electricity generation.